Vikasabharadwaj/Uber/README.md

 ![Cancellation Reprot](Powerbi/Cancellation.png)

 ---

+# What I Learned

+Throughout this adventure, I've turbocharged my SQL and Power BI toolkit with some serious firepower:

+- **🧩 Complex Query Crafting:** Mastered advanced SQL queries, joining tables like a pro and using `WITH` clauses for temporary table magic.
+Learned to filter, group, and aggregate data to answer precise business questions.
+- **📊 Data Aggregation & Analysis:** Became fluent in `GROUP BY`, `COUNT()`, `SUM()`, `AVG()`, `MAX()`, and `MIN()`, turning raw trip data into actionable insights like top customers, ride distances, and revenue patterns.
+- **💡 Analytical Wizardry:** Leveled up real-world problem-solving skills, translating operational questions into SQL queries and Power BI dashboards for visualization.
+- **🚖 Operational Insights:** Understood the Uber business better—vehicle performance, customer behavior, cancellations, and payment patterns—using both SQL results and dynamic Power BI measures.
+- **📈 Power BI & DAX Mastery:** Learned to create dynamic measures in DAX, like:
+  - `TotalBookings` & `Total_Trips` → Count total rides
+  - `Total_Booking_Amount` & `Avg_Booking_Amount` → Revenue analysis
+  - `Avg_Trip_Distance` & `Total_Trip_Distance_Display` → Trip distance metrics
+  - `CancelledPercentage` & `CancledBookings` → Cancellation insights
+  - `Most_Frequent_Pickup` & `Most_Frequent_Drop` → Customer behavior tracking
+  These measures made dashboards interactive and insights instantly digestible.
+- **⚡ Storytelling with Data:** Gained the ability to narrate a data-driven story—from raw trips to trends, revenue, cancellations, and operational bottlenecks—providing clear, actionable business recommendations.

+## Closing Thoughts

+This project significantly strengthened my SQL and Power BI skills while offering a hands-on understanding of real-world data analysis.
+The insights gained from analyzing Uber trip data not only demonstrate technical proficiency but also highlight how data-driven decisions can optimize operations and enhance customer satisfaction.

+For aspiring data analysts, this project underscores the value of mastering both **data querying (SQL)** and **data visualization (Power BI/DAX)** to extract actionable insights.
+It emphasizes the importance of continuous learning, adapting to new tools, and building a strong analytical mindset to stay competitive in the ever-evolving field of data analytics.

 ## 🏁 Conclusion & Takeaways
 This deep dive into Uber's July 2024 data reveals a stable operation with clear patterns.
 While ratings are consistently high and the vehicle fleet is well-balanced, the high cancellation rate—driven primarily by driver-related issues—presents a major opportunity for improvement.
 Revenue is heavily reliant on cash payments and a core group of loyal customers.
 Focusing on reducing cancellations and encouraging digital payments could further boost efficiency and profitability.